-For the printed walls finishing we additionally used a mineral decorative plaster Reibeputz — KOROED from the manufacturer BITEX.
+For the printed walls finishing, a mineral decorative plaster Reibeputz — KOROED from the manufacturer BITEX, was used.
 The material has high adhesion and vapor permeability, excellent for internal and external finishing works.

-For painting of the entire building in a corporate yellow color we used high-quality exterior paint from BITEX Egalisationsfarbe manufacturer.
+For the painting of the entire building in a corporate yellow color, the team used high-quality exterior paint from BITEX Egalisationsfarbe manufacturer.
 Paint is easy to apply and easily fills the roughness, after drying up it forms a solid matte surface without cracks, is eco-friendly and resistant to weather conditions.

-The the house we installed double windows provided by the partner company «Fabrika Okon», which develops innovative windows with climate control.
-On the inside the printed house is no different from an ordinary one — cozy and comfortable.
+Double windows were provided by the partner company «Fabrika Okon», which develops innovative windows with climate control.
+On the inside, the printed house is no different from an ordinary one — cozy and comfortable.

 The Samsung JS9500 TV delivers an incredibly realistic image.
-Accuracy, saturation and clean colors are enabled by use of the enhanced color rendering technology «Nano Crystal Color», and thanks to the unique image processing algorithm viewers can enjoy image in a quality close to UHD.
-Revolutionary SUHD Samsung TV with curved screen will allows to immerse yourself in a fantastic virtual reality and feel yourself in the center of events occurring on the screen.
+Accuracy, saturation, and clean colors are enabled by the use of the enhanced color rendering technology «Nano Crystal Color», and thanks to the unique image processing algorithm viewers can enjoy image in quality close to UHD.
+Revolutionary SUHD Samsung TV with a curved screen will allow to immerse yourself in a fantastic virtual reality and feel yourself in the center of events occurring on the screen.

 The house also has an innovative Samsung AddWash WW70K62E69 washing machine installed.
 Thanks to an additional door it’s possible to add forgotten clothes or conditioner right during the washing cycle without opening the main door or draining the water.
 And by installing a special app you can manage the washing process remotely via smartphone.

-The construction cost of the printed house amounted to $10134, which is approximately $275 per square meter, taking in account that partners have provided the highest quality materials, and building itself has an extraordinary shape.
+The construction cost of the printed house amounted to $10134, which is approximately $275 per square meter, taking into account that partners have provided the highest quality materials, and the building itself has an extraordinary shape.

-This cost includes all the works that were done to make a complete house: work and materials for the construction of foundation, roof, exterior and interior finishing works, installation of heat insulation of walls, windows, floors and ceilings.
+This cost includes all the works that were done to make a complete house: work and materials for the construction of the foundation, roof, exterior and interior finishing works, installation of heat insulation of walls, windows, floors, and ceilings.

 Floor and roof $2434